M-O-S-E-S/mgm/README.md

 It uses two separate ports, 3000 and 3001.
 3000 is for html client interaction, while 3001 is for receiving updates and uploads from mgmNode processes.

+User templating is functional, with 2 templates 'M/F' enabled in the web gui.
+The server does not have a template restriction.
+Templating is done by cloning another user's inventory and appearance, which means that the template accounts must be active, but they can also be updated at any time.

 MGM is entirely JWT based, and does not use html cookies in any way.

 This is open development.
 Both issues and pull requests are welcome.